rawandnf/RjsMinifier/README.md

 _Copyright (c) 2014 Rawand Fatih_,
 _Licensed under MIT License (MIT)_

-Shell script to merge and minify css file/files.
+Shell script to merge and minify JavaScript file/files.
 You can minify a single file, or merge and minify multiple files.

 For minifing the JS, this script uses a minifier from [javascript-minifier.com](http://javascript-minifier.com/)